-Puberty is the time when you transform from a child into an adult.
+Puberty is a time of physical and emotional change that happens when children grow and mature.
 This doesn’t just mean getting your period.
 A number of psychological changes in adolescence also mean that the way you think and feel changes.
 It means gaining independence, developing your own thoughts, building confidence, and becoming a great leader, friend, and daughter – in short, a great you!

 You’ve likely read up a whole bunch about the changes happening to your body during puberty.
 But what about the emotional changes during puberty?
 Not only is your body growing up, but your brain is, too.
 You’ll undergo a bunch of emotional changes in adolescence.
 This means lots of changes in how you think and feel about yourself and the world around you.What Are Some Emotional Changes During Puberty

 Here are some of the emotional changes during puberty and how to handle them:

 - Experiencing mood swings

 Mood swings can be a part of growing up.
 One minute you feel like you’re on cloud nine, and the next you feel like you want to scream your head off.
 Your body is being rushed with a whole bunch of new hormones that create a host of emotional changes during puberty.
 It can feel hard to keep up.
 It’s a great time to practice expressing your feelings and your emotional needs.
 Instead of lashing out, talk about how you feel.
 Maybe consider keeping a journal to help organize your thoughts and feelings.

 An important part of the mental changes that occur during adolescence is starting to look at your relationships differently.
 This can mean forming deeper, more emotional bonds with friends.
 Friends are people that you can confide in, not just someone to play with like they were when you were younger.
 Practice being a good friend by being reliable and trustworthy.
 This can also help build your confidence and sense of self.
 Feeling differently about your peers can also mean developing romantic feelings for a certain someone.

 - Becoming more sensitive to the world around you